pensjonatus/flash-fiction/blog/not-really-in-the-mood-for-sleep.md

 ---
-title: 'Not really in the Mood for Sleep'
+title: Not really in the Mood for Sleep
 date: '2015-11-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When summer nights got hot, I used to go up to the roof.
 I was in high school